shader-slang/slang/docs/user-guide/09-targets.md

 > #### Note ####
 > Slang support for Metal is a work in progress.

-Metal is a shading language exclusive on Apple slicons.
+Metal is a shading language exclusive on Apple platforms.
 The functionality from Metal is similar to DX12 or Vulkan with more or less features.

 ### Pipelines

-Metal includes rasterization, compute, and ray tracing pipelines with the same set of stages as described for D3D12 above.
+Metal includes vertex, fragment, task, mesh and tessellation stages for rasterization, as well as compute, and ray tracing stages.

 > #### Note ####
-> Ray-tracing and Mesh support for Metal is a work in progress.
+> Ray-tracing support for Metal is a work in progress.

 ### Parameter Passing